NUBIC/surveyor/README.md

 # Survey On Rails

 Surveyor is a rails (gem) plugin, that brings surveys to your rails app.
 Before Rails 2.3, it was implemented as a Rails Engine.
 Surveys are written in a DSL (Domain Specific Language), with examples available in the "kitchen sink" survey.

 # Installation

+As a plugin:

     script/plugin install git://github.com/breakpointer/surveyor.git

+Or as a gem plugin:

+  # environment.rb
+  config.gem "surveyor", :version => '>=0.4.1', :lib => false

+    sudo rake gems:install

-Generate assets, migrations, and run migrations
+Generate assets, run migrations

     script/generate surveyor
     rake db:migrate